Macroscopic loops in the loop O(n) model via the XOR trick: Introduction

 {\bf Notation.} In this paper, we embed the hexagonal lattice $\bbH$ and its dual triangular lattice~$\bbT$ in the (complex) plane so that vertices of~$\bbT$ (centers of faces of~$\bbH$) are identified with numbers~$k+\ell e^{i\pi/3}$ where~$k,\ell\in\bbZ$.
 The face of~$\bbH$ centered at the origin is denoted by~$\zero$.

-For a positive integer~$k$, and some face~$f$ of~$\bbH$, let~$\Lambda_k(f)$ be the subgraph of~$\bbH$ induced by all vertices bordering faces in the ball of radius~$k$ around~$f$ in~$\bbT$.
-Below, in a slight abuse of notation, we refer to~$\Lambda_k(f)$ as the ball of radius~$k$ around~$f$.
+For a non-negative integer~$k$, and some face~$f$ of~$\bbH$, let~$\Lambda_k(f)$ be the subgraph of~$\bbH$ induced by all vertices bordering faces in the graph ball of radius~$k$ around~$f$ in~$\bbT$.
+Below, with a slight abuse of notation, we refer to~$\Lambda_k(f)$ as the ball of radius~$k$ around~$f$.
+We implicitly assume that~$\Lambda_k$ (with no face~$f$ indicated) is the ball around~$\zero$.

-We say that a subgraph~$\calD$ of~$\bbH$ is a domain if it consists of all vertices and edges surrounded by some self-avoiding cycle on~$\bbH$ (including the cycle itself).
-In particular, balls defined above are examples of domains.
+We say that a subgraph~$\calD$ of~$\bbH$ is a {\em domain} if it consists of all vertices and edges surrounded by some self-avoiding cycle on~$\bbH$ (including the cycle itself).
+In particular, the balls defined above are domains.

+For a general graph~$G$, we denote the set of its edges by~$E(G)$.
+Set $\dist_{G}$ to be the graph distance in $G$, and define $B_r(v)$ to be the combinatorial ball of radius $r$ around a vertex $v$ in $G$ (with respect to this metric).